SquadFM/Squad-Field-Manual/README.md

 - Player movement is damn quick, so not only will you need to be calculating distance, but you also need to account for your target’s movement, and at range, this can be very difficult against a target sprinting full-bore.
 Splash damage is weak enough that if you are even a hair too short or too behind, your target will just keep running.
 At range, it is often better to take 10 potshots and miss 9 of them than it is to launch one 40mm.
 - It is also a very map-situational kit.
 On maps where with lots of elevation differences like Fools Road Grenadier is often not as good as regular old bullets.
 - Marking smoke can really shine on urban maps, though.
 On Narva or Basrah it can be hard to make accurate callouts that distinguish between different buildings.
 See half a squad run into a building?
 Stick a red smoke to the balcony and holler in local chat, "enemy in red smoke building!"
 - If you want to get more accurate with the GL, I'd avoid changing the sight zero and just wing it.
-Load up the firing range and just sit there for an hour shooting grenades at shit
+Load up the firing range and just sit there for an hour shooting grenades at shit.
 - The HE grenades are great to put into compounds, buildings or tree lines that you know contain enemies but are not visible.
 It's basically for area denial as opposed to shooting at singular targets.
 - Grenades will not arm if you hit targets that are too close (less than 50m).
 - Smokes should be placed in the sightline between the location you desire to reach and the enemy when assaulting.
 Smoke close to the enemy can also force them to relocate.
 They are very useful to mask compromised positions when defending to allow them to keep firing or reposition despite being bracketed.
 It's a marker though and should only be used when your cover is blown/you're ok with blowing your cover.
 This will become even more true once the helis are in the sky looking for it.